 - Claims of Russian business ties with Newsweek even admitting that they can’t find any illegal action, and noting there are business ties across the world

-- Claims Putin “praised” Trump, even though he didn’t.
-Further articles showed that Putin just called Trump a colorful figure or flamboyant, but did NOT call him a genius or any of the other “praise” he supposedly gave.
+- Claims Putin “praised” the orange menace even though he didn’t.
+Further articles showed that Putin just called the orange menace a colorful figure or flamboyant, but did NOT call him a genius or any of the other “praise” he supposedly gave.

 - Pending investigations by FBI, NSA, CIA, DOJ, FINCEN (Treasury Dept), and ODNI reps; also some individual agencies are sometimes cited.